Door-to-door services, home deliveries and collections

 Residents should keep a safe distance from those providing such services and maintain good hygiene measures.

-Deliveries should be contactless – where possible, delivery workers should knock on the door, leave the package on the doorstep and step back to a distance of two metres.
+Deliveries should be contactless – where possible, delivery workers should knock on the door, leave the package on the doorstep and step back to a distance of 1metre.